Bitcoin-ABC/bitcoin-abc/doc/developer-notes.md

 The `-DCMAKE_BUILD_TYPE=Debug` cmake option adds `-DDEBUG_LOCKORDER` to the compiler flags.
 This inserts run-time checks to keep track of which locks are held, and adds warnings to the debug.log file if inconsistencies are detected.

+### DEBUG_LOCKCONTENTION

+Defining `DEBUG_LOCKCONTENTION` adds a "lock" logging category that, when enabled, logs the location and duration of each lock contention to the `debug.log` file.

+To enable it, run cmake with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, e.g. `-DCMAKE_CXX_FLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run bitcoind.

+You can then use the `-debug=lock` configuration option at bitcoind startup or `bitcoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
+It can be toggled off again with `bitcoin-cli logging [] '["lock"]'`.

 ### Assertions and Checks